 In my case it usually takes three meetings before we start to formulate a financial plan and a further month or two afterwards to start implementing.
 The reason that I enforce such delay is because my clients’ financial plans are for their lives and that of their family.

 So the next time that you hear the latest financial hot tip, stop and think about whether it is worth your while even talking about it.
+It is not about understanding when investors act crazy as much as why they do so.
 If you have a financial plan in place then such talk should not even register.
 If it does, then maybe you need a new plan or even a new financial planner.

 Find Out How We Can Help You